chloedb/Rockbuster-SQL/README.md

 ## Key Questions and Objectives

 ● Which movies contributed the most/least to revenue gain?
 ● What was the average rental duration for all videos?
 ● Which countries are Rockbuster customers based in?
 ● Where are customers with a high lifetime value based?
 ● Do sales figures vary between geographic regions?

+## Project Documentation
+The initial project brief offered to me at the beginning of the project timeline.
+The brief offers the questions and objectives of the project for Rockbuster Stealth.

 ## Data
 The dataset is one file accessible within a SQL database referenced within the datasets folder.